 Undoubtedly, the main attraction of the city is the historic Old Town, located on both sides of the Limmat river.

-Zurich is best to be visited on foot, it is worth to get lost in small narrow streets, stray from the main tourist route, blend in with the crowd of passers-by.
+Zurich is best to be visited on foot, it is worth getting lost in small narrow streets, stray from the main tourist route, blend in with the crowd of passers-by.
 In the city, there are many picturesque streets, tenement houses, churches, guild headquarters and fountains.
-There are over 1,200 of fountains here, and the water is safe to drink in all.
+There are over 1,200 fountains here, and the water is safe to drink in all.

 There are also several churches worth visiting: